jackdesert/whatwasthatword/README.md

 Dick
 ====

-Dick isn't very smart.
+Dick:

-Dick uses the dictionary A LOT.
+  * Isn't very smart

-But he doesn't learn the word by only looking it up once.
+  * Uses the dictionary A LOT

-He wants a place that remembers what he looked up yesterday, and the day before.
+  * Doesn't learn the word by only looking it up once

-Like a study list.
+  * Wants a place that remembers what he looked up yesterday, and the day before, like a study list

 Imagine this User Experience: